AD-SDL/rpl_workcell/pcr_workcell/README.md

 - On Strange, available window numbers are: 0 and 1
 - On Parker, available window numbers are: 0 to 6

-If you know that TMUX sessions are running in the background, you reopen the session on your shell with below commands.
+If you know that TMUX sessions are running in the background, you can reopen the session on your shell with below commands.

 - `tmux a`
 - `Ctrl+b`
 - `w`
 - Choose the window you want to display
 ### Run PCR Campaign on your local computer
-- Before running the PCR Campaign check all the TMUX windows on both Parker and Strange to make sure all the robots are publishing "READY" state.
-If any of the robots are in "ERROR" state refer to the DEBUGGING Section in the Template.
+- Before running the PCR Campaign, check all the TMUX windows on both Parker and Strange to make sure all the robots are publishing "READY" state.
+If any of the robots are in "ERROR" state, refer to the DEBUGGING Section in the Template.
 - Open a new shell on the local computer.
 ```
 source /opt/ros/humble/setup.bash